TheOwlCoder/OwlENV-Kernal-Rewrite/README.md

-# OwlENV-Kernal-Rewrite
+# OwlENV Kernal Rewrite
-Beta version of the rewritten filesystem library I made for my unpublished web OS entitled Owl Env.
+Beta version of the rewritten IndexedDB filesystem library I made for my unpublished web OS entitled Owl Env.

 # How to use
 Download the /kernel directory and import it into your project.
 In your HTML file(s), put the following code (anywhere should work as long as they have a ``<head>`` element)